Search SAFC

 Please contact us if you require these guidelines in an alternative format – see contact details for this program below.

-For more information, including eligibility requirements, evaluation criteria and application instructions, download the guidelines (linked above).
+For more information, including eligibility requirements, evaluation criteria and application instructions, download the guidelines.

-Contact SAFC Program Coordinator Julia Light on 08 8394 2029 or email [email protected]
+For initial enquiries, please contact SAFC Program Coordinator Julia Light [email protected]

-SAFC supports engagement from Deaf and disabled practitioners.
-For a confidential discussion of your access needs, please contact us at [email protected] or call SAFC Program Coordinator Julia Light on 08 8394 2029 or via the National Relay Service.
+For a confidential discussion about your individual circumstances and/or access needs, please contact SAFC Program Coordinator Julia Light via SAFC Reception on +61 8 8394 2000 or email [email protected]

 SA Video Game Creatives